not-a-human/FinPal/README.md

 - SQLite for data persistence
 - Bootstrap for responsive design
 - Javascript for utilizing DOM control, such as dynamically switching between dark and light modes without restarting the application.

+## Testing Opportunities
+We are currently looking for testers to help us improve FinPal.
+If you're interested in testing the app on Android, please reach out to us at [notahuman.palz@gmail.com](notahuman.palz@gmail.com).

 ## Planned Features